Motzkin path decompositions of functionals in noncommutative probability: Preliminaries

-As we already mentioned in the Introduction, one of the main features of our approach is that it is less enumerative than the standard noncommmutative probability theory.
-Namely, instead of the set of natural numbers ${\mathbb N}$, we use the set of all nonempty reduced Motzkin words $\mathpzc{M}$.
-In fact, we use a larger set of all (not necessarily reduced) Motzkin words $\mathpzc{AM}$ which begin and end with the same $s_h$, where $h\in \mathbb{N}$.
+As we already mentioned in the Introduction, one of the main features of our approach is instead of indexing objects by natural numbers ${\mathbb N}$ we use the set of all nonempty reduced Motzkin words $\mathpzc{M}$.
+In fact, we use a larger set of all (not necessarily reduced) Motzkin words $\mathpzc{AM}$ which begin and end with the same $h$, where $h\in \mathbb{N}$.
 For any

-and any $\pi_{0}\in \mathcal{P}_{n}$, where $n=|w|$, we assign the letter $s_{j_p}$ to the number $p\in [n]$ and thus, if $V_q=\{q(1), \ldots , q(k)\}\in \pi_0$, we assign the subword
+and any $\pi_{0}\in \mathcal{P}(n)$, where $n=|w|$, we assign the letter $j_p$ to the number $p\in [n]$ and thus, if $V_q=\{q(1), \ldots , q(k)\}\in \pi_0$, we assign the subword

 to the block $V_q$.
 For simplicity, we will speak of the partition $\pi=\{v_1, \ldots , v_p\}$ associated with $\pi_0=\{V_1, \ldots, V_p\}$ and $w\in \mathpzc{AM}$, where we assume $V_1<\cdots <V_p$.
 It is natural to extend the above definition of multiplicative functionals to the context of partitions of Motzkin words $w$.
 For the sake of generality, in the definition given below we take an arbitrary set of words $\mathpzc{W}$ and, for any $w\in \mathpzc{W}$, the associated set of all partitions of $w$, denoted $\mathcal{P}(w)$.
 However, we will later use only Motzkin words and noncrossing partitions (adapted to $w$ in a suitable way).